beehive-lab/TornadoVM/README.md

     public void run(Matrix2DFloat A, Matrix2DFloat B, Matrix2DFloat C, final int size) {

         // Create a task-graph with multiple tasks.
-Each tasks points to an exising Java method
+Each task points to an exising Java method
         // that can be accelerated on a GPU/FPGA TaskGraph taskGraph = new TaskGraph("myCompute")
                 .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Transfer data from host to device only in the first execution